UA-ResearchComputing-HPC/hpc-documentation/docs/software/popular_software/anaconda/index.md

     !!! warning "Be careful when editing your `~/.bashrc`" Your ```~/.bashrc``` file configures your environment each time you start a new session.
 Be careful when editing it.
 You may consider making a backup in case of unwanted changes.
 Not sure what a `~/.bashrc` is and want more information?
 Check out our [Linux cheat sheet guide](../../../../support_and_training/cheat_sheet/#hidden-files-and-directories).

-    The most permanent solution for removing Anaconda from your environment is to edit your `~/.bashrc` to manually remove its initilization.
+    The most permanent solution for removing Anaconda from your environment is to edit your `~/.bashrc` to manually remove its initialization.
 This change will remove Anaconda from all future terminal sessions.

     Start by opening the file `~/.bashrc`.
 This can be done using the command ```nano```